Surrogate Home Birth for Two Fathers

 Kelly suggested we sit on the toilet for a while at this point.
 The contractions were so intense—so much pressure.
 But I knew this was the best bet to get baby to come down.

 The midwife wanted to check me now as I was making some pushing sounds with each contraction.
 I made my way to the couch.
-She checked me, and to great surprise I was about 8 or 9 centimeters with a small lip.
+She checked me, and to great surprise, I was about 8 or 9 centimeters with a small lip.
 She had me push, and I was at 10!

 Finally Meeting Baby Valentin

-Sam and Jean were by my head.
+Sam and Jean were near my head.
 Sam was bawling and saying, “It’s my baby,” as tears flowed down his face.
 Both dads surrounded me with love and hugs.
 The baby was on my chest, and I told him, “You are so loved.”

 I never knew how much I needed this journey.
 These men are truly family now.
-They have surrounded us with such love, trust and kindness.
+They have surrounded us with such love, trust, and kindness.
 My heart and soul are full.

 I am forever changed.